0mician/CRISPR-Exposed/configuration/README.md

 Uses NCBI's update-blastdb script to download and maintain a local copy of the [nucleotide database](ftp://ftp.ncbi.nlm.nih.gov/blast/db/README).

-## webapp.yml
+## webserver.yml

 Everything related to serving our webapp.
-To be defined
+Uses apache2 with wsgi.